meanmodemoda/msdv-data-structures/week05_02/README.md

 Set up a NoSQL database via Amazon DynamoDB.
 Write data into the database.
 ##
 ### Assignment Details
 - Set up Amazon DynamoDB.
-For access security, use IAM assign access roles across AWS services vs using access key.
+For access security, use IAM to assign access roles across AWS services vs using access key.
 - Create a  `dealblog` table and determine the `primary key`, which is the only key that can be queried on besides the optional `sorting key`.
 - Write data into the database using `async`.